-To meet these objectives, the Foreign Languages department offers regular, intensive, specialized and multi-disciplinary courses and programs.
+To meet these objectives, the Foreign Languages Department offers regular, intensive, specialized and multi-disciplinary courses and programs.

-Students majoring in a foreign language must satisfy the core curriculum requirements of the University, as given on pages 26-28 of this bulletin.
-All students must complete the General Program Requirements of the College as found on page 30 of this bulletin.
+Students majoring in a foreign language must satisfy the University Core Curriculum requirements, as given on pages 28-29 of this bulletin.
+All students must complete the general program requirements of the college as found on page 32 of this bulletin.

-Bachelor of Arts (modern languages) - 55 credits which include 115, 125, 135, 215, 225, 235, 315, 325 and three courses at the 400 level.
+Bachelor of Arts (Modern Languages)

+55 credits which include 115, 125, 135, 215, 225, 235, 315, 325 and three courses at the 400 level.
 Students who waive elementary language courses may meet the 55 credit requirement by substituting approved courses in other disciplines which relate to their foreign language studies.